The 5 Best Classic Number 10s in Football Right Now

 Olmo is the enganche in RB Leipzig’s setup.
 He makes 4.04 touches per game on average in the opposition’s box, and, nearly every attack by his team has him involved heavily.
 It’s no wonder that opponent teams pay so much attention to the player.

-2 James Maddison (Leicester City)
+2 James Maddison (Tottenham)

 Is the current Real Madrid number 10 fit for our list?
 Perhaps not.
 Real Madrid’s number 10 is Luka Modric.
 Yes, he is a playmaker.
 However, he usually shares creative decisions with fellow midfielder Toni Kroos.
 Furthermore, Real’s underlapping full-back, Marcelo, regularly plays in a manner more similar to what we associate with the classic number 10.